Tuning interactions between static-field-shielded polar molecules with microwaves: Adiabatic potentials

 Figure \ref{fig2} shows the resulting adiabatic potentials at an electric field of $F=22.5\,\mathrm{kV/cm}$.
 In Fig.~\ref{fig2}(a), no microwave field is present and we obtain the static-field-shielded potentials correlating with the incoming state $(1,0)$ + $(1,0)$.
 We are most interested in the potential for s-wave scattering, $L=0$, which is highlighted as a red dashed curve.
 The repulsive shield of this potential arises from dipole-dipole coupling to the state $(0,0)$ + $(2,0)$.
 In Fig.~\ref{fig2}(b), a microwave field with $\Omega=1\,\mathrm{MHz}$ and $\Delta/\Omega=1.3$ is added, which brings pair states 2 to 5 close in energy to states 1 and 6.
 These states couple to pair state 1 through dipole-dipole interactions, modifying the adiabatic potentials.
 Increasing $\Omega$ and $\Delta$, while keeping $\Delta/\Omega$ the same, separates these states further, as shown in Fig.~\ref{fig2}(c).
 For this particular electric field, the dipole-dipole interactions induced by the static and microwave fields cancel out at $\Delta/\Omega=1.3$, resulting in a completely repulsive potential.
-This is shown more clearly in Fig.~\ref{fig2}(d), where we directly compare the incoming s-wave adiabats for $\Omega=0$ and $\Omega=10\,\mathrm{MHz}$ at this compensation point.
+The same cancellation is achieved at the same value of $\Delta/\Omega$ for other polar molecules at the same value of $F/F_\textrm{X}$.
+In the region where static-field shielding is effective, the value of $\Delta/\Omega$ required depends only weakly on $F$.
+The effect is shown more clearly in Fig.~\ref{fig2}(d), where we directly compare the incoming s-wave adiabats for $\Omega=0$ and $\Omega=10\,\mathrm{MHz}$ at this compensation point.
 The shallow potential well present for pure static-field shielding completely disappears when the microwave field is switched on.